NXT TakeOver: Portland: Reception

-TakeOver: Portland received critical acclaim from both fans and critics, with many deeming this one of the best TakeOvers WWE has produced.
+TakeOver: Portland received critical acclaim from both fans and critics, with many deeming this one of the best TakeOvers WWE had produced.

-Erik Beaston of Bleacher Report gave praise to all of the matches on the card, saying that the NXT North American Championship match was "a heavyweight war of attrition between two guys familiar with each other," the Bálor-Gargano match had awesome storytelling, making that match a true "Match of the Year contender" and that Bálor "needed the win here to advance to the next level of the competition," and as for Gargano, he "loses nothing in defeat, as we have witnessed many times over the course of his career."
+Erik Beaston of Bleacher Report gave praise to all of the matches on the card, saying that the NXT North American Championship match was "a heavyweight war of attrition between two guys familiar with each other", the Bálor-Gargano match had awesome storytelling, making that match a true "Match of the Year contender" and that Bálor "needed the win here to advance to the next level of the competition", and as for Gargano, he "loses nothing in defeat, as we have witnessed many times over the course of his career".
 He ranked that match as the highest-graded match at the event with a grade of A+.
-Beaston said that Gargano's betrayal on Ciampa during the NXT Championship match wasn't shocking, and that "the relationship between the team formerly known as DIY has been one of twists, turns, and a roller coaster of emotion," and that "one has to hope that Triple H and those in charge of crafting the story understand how important it is for them to put an exclamation point on this epic rivalry with one last great match," and "how vital an injection of freshness will be to ensuring fans can muster enough emotion and energy to watch the familiar foes battle one more time."
+Beaston said that Gargano's betrayal on Ciampa during the NXT Championship match was not shocking, and that "the relationship between the team formerly known as DIY has been one of twists, turns, and a roller coaster of emotion", and that "one has to hope that Triple H and those in charge of crafting the story understand how important it is for them to put an exclamation point on this epic rivalry with one last great match", and "how vital an injection of freshness will be to ensuring fans can muster enough emotion and energy to watch the familiar foes battle one more time".

 Adam Silverstein of CBS Sports also gave praise to all of the matches at the event.
-He said that the NXT North American Championship was "the best big-man match I've ever seen," and ranked that match as the highest-graded match at the event with a grade of A+, the Bálor-Gargano match was a "fantastic battle," though "a bit slow in the early going to get a top-tier mark," and that Gargano's turn during the NXT Championship match "was difficult for most fans to see due to its positioning, and the abrupt finish put a sour note on an otherwise outstanding match that did not need the swerve for Cole to come out on top."
+He said that the NXT North American Championship was "the best big-man match I've ever seen", and ranked that match as the highest-graded match at the event with a grade of A+, the Bálor-Gargano match was a "fantastic battle", though "a bit slow in the early going to get a top-tier mark", and that Gargano's turn during the NXT Championship match "was difficult for most fans to see due to its positioning, and the abrupt finish put a sour note on an otherwise outstanding match that did not need the swerve for Cole to come out on top".